Frequentist and Bayesian inference for Gaussian-log-Gaussian wavelet trees, and statistical signal processing

-Integrated nested Laplace approximations (INLA) is a general framework for performing approximate Bayesian inference in latent Gaussian models where the number of parameters is small (see \citeasnoun{rue:martino:chopin:09} and \citeasnoun{Martins:Simpson:Lindgren:Rue:2013}). \citeasnoun{rue:martino:chopin:09} notice that ``The main benefit of INLA is computational: where Markov chain Monte Carlo algorithms need hours or days to run, INLA provides more precise estimates in seconds or minutes.''
-This includes estimates of the posterior marginals for $\theta$ and for the hidden states.
+Integrated nested Laplace approximations (INLA) is a general framework for performing approximate Bayesian inference in latent Gaussian models.
+The INLA approach is described in \cite{rue:martino:chopin:09,Martins:Simpson:Lindgren:Rue:2013} and has been implemented in the R-INLA package that is publicly available from the homepage \url{http://www.r-inla.org}.

-Parsimonious GLG submodels fit the INLA assumptions.
-We have implemented the homogeneous GLG model in INLA, where prior specification is largely handled automatically in INLA.
-Specific calls used in the experiments reported in the sequel can be seen in our released code.
+In fact the INLA approach applies for a wide range of latent Gaussian Markov random field models, including those considered in the present paper, where wavelet coefficients ${\bar{\mathbf w}}$ (the observations) are conditionally independent given the hidden states ${\bar{\mathbf s}}$ and the unknown parameters $\v\theta$.
+Here we assume a directional independence GLG model for ${\bar{\mathbf s}}$.
+Furthermore, we need to impose a prior distribution on $\v\theta$, where standard priors have been implemented in R-INLA package that also allows the user to specify his or her `own prior'.

+INLA provides a recipe for fast Bayesian inference using accurate approximations to $p(\v\theta|{\bar{\mathbf w}})$, that is, the marginal posterior density for the parameters, and to $p(s_i^{(t)}(\ell)|{\bar{\mathbf w}})$, that is, the marginal posterior density for each hidden state $i=1,\ldots,n$ of each tree $t=1,\ldots,k$ and each direction $\ell=1,\ldots,d$.
+Thereby we can calculate (approximate) posterior means and variances as well as other summaries of interest.
+The approximations are based on integrated nested Laplace approximations as detailed in \cite{rue:martino:chopin:09,Martins:Simpson:Lindgren:Rue:2013}.
+Because the approximations involve numerical integration with respect to $\v\theta$, the dimension of $\v\theta$ needs to be sufficiently small.